tata1661/FSL-Mate/FewShotPapers/README.md

 *A. K. Bhunia, S. Ghose, A. Kumar, P. N. Chowdhury, A. Sain, and Y. Song.*
 [paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Bhunia_MetaHTR_Towards_Writer-Adaptive_Handwritten_Text_Recognition_CVPR_2021_paper.pdf)

-1. **What if we only use real datasets for scene text recognition? toward scene text recognition with fewer labels,** in CVPR, 2021.
+1. **What if we only use real datasets for scene text recognition?
+Toward scene text recognition with fewer labels,** in CVPR, 2021.
 *J. Baek, Y. Matsui, and K. Aizawa.*
 [paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Baek_What_if_We_Only_Use_Real_Datasets_for_Scene_Text_CVPR_2021_paper.pdf)
 [code](https://github.com/ku21fan/STR-Fewer-Labels)